Rebolon/resume/README.md

 # resume
 Benjamin RICHARD resumes.
 They are extracted / generated from linkedin with my MeteorJS application.

+## Deprecated
+Prefer this: https://gist.github.com/Rebolon/6aec1f99a07463053a232d8cb539ebe2 to get up to date data

 ## Summary
 This repo is a sample of what i can generate from a linkedin profile.
 I provide a software (SAAS) that allows you to grab information from linkedin and save it to your own database.
 From that information, you